Archie Boyd: Early life

 Boyd was born on 20 June 1918, in Sheffield, England.
 He was educated at Harrow School, a public boys boarding school in London.
+At school, he was a member of the Junior Division, Officers Training Corps, reaching the rank of sergeant.
 He then matriculated into Trinity College, Oxford to study engineering.
 While at university, he joined the Oxford University Air Squadron and learnt to fly.
 His studies were interrupted by the outbreak of the Second World War when he volunteered for active service.

 RAF career

 With the outbreak of the Second World War in 1939, Boyd volunteered for active service in the Royal Air Force Volunteer Reserve.
 His first posting was to No. 600 Squadron RAF flying the Bristol Blenheim.
 He was promoted to flying officer on 18 April 1940.
 He flew the Bristol Beaufighter as a night fighter during the Battle of Britain in the later part of 1940.
 He was promoted to the war substantive rank of flight lieutenant on 18 April 1941.
 On the night of 16 May 1941 he brought down a Junkers Ju 88 followed by two Heinkel He 111 bombers, one on the night of 10 October and the second on the night of 2 December.
 He shot down a further 2 aircraft in early 1942, a Heinkel He 111 bomber on the night of 25 January and a Heinkel He 115 on the night of 7 March, thereby reaching the total of 5 aerial victories required to become a flying ace.
 By then he had been awarded the Distinguished Flying Cross (gazetted 9 January 1942) "in recognition of gallantry displayed in flying operations against the enemy".

 He was promoted to temporary squadron leader on 1 June 1942.
 In March 1943, he was appointed officer commanding No. 219 Squadron RAF in preparation for an overseas posting.
 His promotion to squadron leader was made war substantive on 24 June 1943.
 That month, the squadron was posted to North Africa, where it operated from Bône in French Algeria.
 He scored the first victories for the squadron during that posting by shooting down two Junkers Ju 88 bombers during the night of 30 June into 1 July.
 He saw action over Algeria, Tunisia, Sicily and Italy, and provided air support during the Allied invasion of Italy.
 During August and September, he shot down one Junkers Ju 88 and two Heinkel He 111 bombers.

 In January 1944, the squadron returned to England, where it was re-equipped with de Havilland Mosquito.
 In March 1944, by then an acting wing commander, he was awarded the Distinguished Service Order.
 His squadron provided air cover during the Normandy landings of June 1944.
 He then served in a role protecting Britain from V-1 flying bombs; he shot his first one down on 15 June.
-His final posting was as the air attaché to the Republic of Ireland based in Dublin, Ireland.
+His final posting was as the air attaché to Ireland based in Dublin.

 He left the military in 1946.
 By the end of the war he had flown 595 sorties.